Here are eight tips to help you take gorgeous cake photography.

 You also need some tools to manage these shadows and direct the light to where you want it.

-Last but not least, take care with your focus when photographing cake.
+Last but not least, take care of your focus when photographing cakes.

 In all likelihood, you are using autofocus when shooting your food photography.

 Autofocus is not foolproof and comes with its own set of challenges.

 The AF system can end up focusing on the wrong part of a scene.
 Sometimes it can struggle to lock onto anything, resulting in a blurry image.

 The most important factors influencing autofocus are the level of light and contrast.